soalaksks/moe-canberrasec/latest-happenings-and-announcements/announcements/_posts/2022-12-16-post-2022 GCE N Level Results Release: Message to Parents.md

 are unable to return to school, they may view their results online.
 The guide on accessing the Candidates Portal ([https://myexams.seab.gov.sg](https://myexams.seab.gov.sg)) can be found at: [https://go.gov.sg/2j0grx](https://go.gov.sg/2j0grx).

-Please refer to the attached information sheet for more tips and resources on supporting your teen.
+Please refer to [this information sheet](/files/N-O%20Level%20Info%20Sheet%20for%20Parents_28%20Sept.pdf) for more tips and resources on supporting your teen.

 Thank you.